 The cartoonist disappointment inspired him with a grand VISION.
 In his mind’s eye he could see an amusement park where the illusion didn’t evaporate, where children and adults could enjoy a carnival atmosphere without the seedy side.
 His dream became Disneyland.
 His vision could be summarized as, “No chipped paint.
 All the horses jump.”
 Because of Walt’s VISION, Disneyland has brought joy to millions of children and families.
 (Taken from a leadership book by John C. Maxwell.)

 You have been elected as a leader in your PTA.
 Every year in our Utah PTA Leadership Convention we meet new PTA Presidents who hope to leave convention understanding exactly where to start in leading their local PTAs.
-The first thing you need to do is to “Catch the Vision” of where you want your PTA to be at the end of your term.
+The first thing you need to do is to “Go Back to the Basics” of where you want your PTA to be at the end of your term.
 John C. Maxwell said, “Vision is everything for a leader.
 It is utterly indispensable.
 Why?
 Because vision leads the leader.
 It paints the target.
 It sparks and fuels the fire within, and draws him forward.
 It is also the fire lighter for others who follow that leader.
 Show me a leader without vision and I’ll show you someone who isn’t going anywhere.”